rreece/rreece.github.io/outline-of-philosophy/scientific-method.md

 >   *Omnis scientia est cognitio certa et evidens*.
 >   All (scientific) knowledge is certain and evident cognition.

-In the same section, Descartes' boldy declares to reject probable knowledge for only what is perfectly certain:
+In the same section, Descartes' boldly declares to reject probable knowledge for only what is perfectly certain:

 >   we reject all [...] merely probable cognition and resolve to believe